mohitmishra786/TheCoreDump/_posts/2025-05-09-PostgreSQL-18-Beta-Key-Features-and-Performance-Enhancements.md

 toc: true
 ---

-# PostgreSQL 18 Beta: New Features and Improvements

 ## Asynchronous I/O (AIO) Subsystem
 ### The I/O Bottleneck Problem
 Traditional PostgreSQL I/O operations were synchronous – a design that worked well for local SSDs but struggles with cloud storage (AWS EBS, Azure Disk) where latency fluctuates.